Children’s Book Illustrator for Self-Publishing Authors

 I personally do not use AI for drawing purposes.

-Specializing in Children’s Book Illustration for Self-Publishing Authors
+Children’s Book Illustrator for Self-Publishing Authors

-You can ask me anything!If you're interested in getting your book illustrated, tell me a little bit about your book:- Book title
+You can ask me anything!If you're interested in getting your book illustrated,

 - Page count